ablaom/MLJTuning.jl/README.md

 annealing.

-The `verbosity` is an integer indicating the level of logging: `0` means logging should be restricted to warnings, `-1`, completely silent.
+The `verbosity` is an integer indicating the level of logging: `0` means logging should be restricted to warnings, `-1`, means completely silent.

 The fallback for `setup` is: